- Evolutionary ecology research

 Carolyn Connelly - Molecular Laboratory Coordinator

-Margaret Heslewood has conducted research on the historical biogeography and phylogeography of the family Cunoniaceae (Oxalidales) in Australasia, and is also currently writing a PhD thesis.
+Margaret Heslewood continued research on the historical biogeography and phylogeography of family Cunoniaceae in Australasia, and is preparing papers for a PhD thesis.